ericsonmichaelj/inversify-hapijs-utils/README.md

 # inversify-hapijs-utils

-> Note: this project is still a work in progress and does not have any test coverage.
+> Warning: This project uses a depreciated version of hapi that contains security vulnerabilities.
+Read here(https://www.npmjs.com/package/hapi) for more.
+Please considering upgrading to latest.

 ## Version Support